 Supervisor Contact Info on a Federal Resume: Full Guide

-This trips up a lot of veterans.
+This change matters because tracking down former military supervisors is genuinely hard.
 Military supervisors rotate constantly — PCS moves, retirements, promotions to new commands.
 The person who signed your last evaluation might be stationed overseas or out of the service entirely.
-And if you held four or five positions over a 20-year career, tracking down every supervisor feels like a second job.
+If you held four or five positions over a 20-year career, hunting for every former supervisor used to feel like a second job.
+Now it's not required.

 I've been on both sides of this.
 After separating as a Navy Diver, I applied to federal positions across environmental management, supply, logistics, and contracting.
-Every single application required supervisor details for each job.
-Later, when I reviewed resumes as a federal hiring manager, I saw how many applicants left those fields blank or filled them with placeholder text — and how that affected their chances.
-Here's how to handle every scenario you'll run into.
+Later, when I reviewed resumes as a federal hiring manager, I saw how supervisor info was used.
+Here's the current rule, when including a supervisor still helps your application, and how to handle the few situations where it matters.

-Why Does the Federal Government Require Supervisor Contact Information?
+Why Did Federal Resumes Used to Require Supervisor Contact Information?

 Federal hiring operates under a structured process managed by OPM (Office of Personnel Management).
 When you apply through USAJOBS, HR specialists verify your qualifications against the job announcement's requirements.
-Supervisor contact info serves two purposes in that process.
+Supervisor contact info historically served two purposes in that process.

-First, it allows HR to confirm your employment history.
-They may call a listed supervisor to verify your dates of employment, your job title, your duties, and your reason for leaving.
-This is especially common for positions requiring a security clearance, where background investigators will contact every supervisor you've listed.
+First, it allowed HR to confirm your employment history.
+They might call a listed supervisor to verify your dates of employment, your job title, your duties, and your reason for leaving.
+This is still common for positions requiring a security clearance, where background investigators will contact supervisors during the investigation phase.

 - Supervisor's full name — First and last name.
 If you had multiple supervisors during one assignment, use the most recent one or the one who supervised you for the longest period.